SergioReye5/FromDataToDecisions/README.md

 # FromDataToDecisions
-### Welcome to Sergio Reyes ISQA 8600's Repository!
+### Welcome to Sergio Reyes's ISQA 8600 Repository!

 This README file will give you some background about myself and links to my future assignments.